sprenge/solar-friend/README.md

 ## Development guide

 It is possible to add support from electricity meters and inverter that are not yet supported.
 I would love to add this in advance but I only have one type of electricity meter and one type of inverter at my home so I cannot really test other types.
-Fee free to add new types, please contact me (sprengee54@gmail.com) in case you have questions.
+Feel free to add new types, please contact me (sprengee54@gmail.com) in case you have questions.

 ### Add electricity meters